Midlands developers of photorealistic VR expanding globally

 A Midlands-based company that has developed ground-breaking photorealistic virtual reality experiences is gearing up for global expansion – just one year after launching.

 Southam-based Reality In Virtual Reality (RIVR), which launched in March 2017, has had financial assistance from Coventry University Enterprises (CUE).
-This funding has allowed RIVR to take virtual reality training to the next level by scanning any real-life environments and importing them into a virtual reality world.
+This funding has allowed RIVR to a virtual reality world.

 The project won support from CUE’s Technology Start-up project, which is part of the Coventry and Warwickshire Business Support Programme and is part funded by the European Regional Development Fund.

-RIVR employs a team of developers, artists, modellers, creatives, drone pilots and videographers and has been working with its first partner, Leicestershire Fire & Rescue Service, to develop virtual reality training scenarios for firefighters relating to fire investigation, breathing apparatus and driver training.
+RIVR employs a team of developers, artists, modellers, creatives, drone pilots and videographers and has been working with its first partner, Leicestershire Fire & Rescue Service, to fire investigation, breathing apparatus and driver training.